threader/AltanOS/Readme.md

 * harden.ps1
 * harden.reg								 				- ofc
 * mouse-config.ps1								 			- There is just one item that is enabled atm, jump to default button.
-* pkgs-prep.ps1
+* pkgs-prep.ps1												- pkgs:
-* pref-cnt.ps1
+* pref-cnt.ps1												- Reset preformance counters.
+(Might be a good idea if initially installed via VM?)
 * schedule-tasks.ps1								        		- Not yet working.
 * strip_windows.ps1											- Strips all and everything , still needs some testing as i cobbled this together being quite tired and at a time while i needed to give _it a rest_.
 * wsl-2-debian.ps1											- Not executed yet.
-* wdegc\Enable-ExploitGuard-AttackSurfaceReduction.ps1		- Script by Gunnar Haslinger to handle the [attack surface reduction rules](https://learn.microsoft.com/en-us/defender-endpoint/attack-surface-reduction-rules-reference).
+* wdegc\Enable-ExploitGuard-AttackSurfaceReduction.ps1							- Modified: script by Gunnar Haslinger to handle the [attack surface reduction rules](https://learn.microsoft.com/en-us/defender-endpoint/attack-surface-reduction-rules-reference).
-* whs\windows-hardening-script.cmd							- Script by 'atlantsecurity' later modified by 'zer0lightning' - might also block some of the things relied on. - testing needed
+* whs\windows-hardening-script.cmd									- Modified: script by 'atlantsecurity' with work by 'zer0lightning' - https://github.com/atlantsecurity/windows-hardening-scripts

-## The following packages are left installed:
+* ewls\YamatoSecurityConfigureWinEventLogs.bat								- Modified: Script by [Yamato-Security](https://github.com/Yamato-Security/EnableWindowsLogSettings)
+* sysmon.exe -i -accepteula sysmon-config\sysmonconfig-export-block-loldrivers.xml			- Modified: XML by [THEVER1TAS](https://github.com/THEVER1TAS/sysmon-config) -

+## The following packages are left installed: - _this is an incomplete list_, see strip_windows.ps1 and doc\w11pro.nonremovable.def.txt as it ought\must have additions for _at least_ AMD stuff ( On a side note(quest) anyone want to see what happens if you run strip_windows.ps1 in reverse install and enable all windows features? :D)
 * VCLibs
 * NET.CoreRuntime
 * NET.Native